charliepluk/SimpleList/README.md

 # todo-list-plain-javascript-
-A Todo List programmed using plain JavaScript
+A Simple To-Do List

+# What was used?
+HTML5
+CSS
+JavaScript